2022 Southern Cone heat wave: Argentina

 On January 10, the temperatures were "particularly anomalous" in the south of the Pampas region and the north of Patagonia.
 According to the Servicio Meteorológico Nacional (SMN), that day maximum temperature records were broken in Tres Arroyos 40.7 C and Coronel Pringles 39.6 C, along with other records that ranged between 40 C and 43 C in the region.
 However, a few days later those same marks were surpassed, with 41.8 C in Tres Arroyos and 40.1 C in Coronel Pringles.

 On January 11, Buenos Aires reached 41.1 C, which was the second maximum temperature at the moment since there are systematic records.
 That day almost 45.0 C were registered in San Juan, a few tenths of the monthly record for January.
 On January 12 the city saw 3 heat-related deaths.
 On January 14, Buenos Aires reached 41.5 C, which became the second highest temperature recorded, surpassing that recorded three days earlier.

 During the wave, new electric energy consumption records were set at the national level, above 28,000 MW.
 On January 11, a massive blackout affected 700,000 users in the north of Buenos Aires and Greater Buenos Aires.
 To avoid blackouts, the Argentine government asked the industrial sector to reduce energy demand between January 13 and 14, with the aim of being able to provide energy to the home network.
 In addition, it decreed teleworking for two days for public employees and urged provincial governments to take similar measures.
 During the most intense week of the heat wave, Argentina imported energy from Brazil and Uruguay.

 In the midst of the heat wave, and after important fires registered in the previous weeks, especially in Patagonia, the national government declared a fire emergency throughout the country for one year.
 Fires were recorded in the grasslands and wooded area near Canning and Tristán Suárez, in Ezeiza, which affected some 130 hectares.
 In Corrientes, a series of wildfires took place, which consumed around 800,000 hectares, which is equivalent to approximately ten percent of the province.

+Brazil

+In Brazil, the state most severely affected by the heat wave was Rio Grande do Sul, where the heat wave covered nearly the entire state for several days.
+The western regions of Paraná and Santa Catarina were also affected.
+According to Brazil's National Institute of Meteorology (Inmet), the heat peak was expected on January 23, before a cold front advances across the region.
+By that point, Rio Grande do Sul had experienced 11 consecutive days with temperatures reaching and exceeding 40°C (104°F).
+262 out of 497 municipalities of Rio Grande do Sul declared a state of emergency because of the heat, and many had power outages and water supply issues.

+The heat also became a serious problem because of livestock deaths caused by the extreme temperatures, as well as wildfires and crop losses.
+The drought and extreme heat are estimated to have caused approximately R$43 billion in agricultural losses.